koitsu/tcecosystem-guide/content/thorchain/delays.md

 ## Wallet-related delays

-Every wallet requires a number of of blockchain confirmation counts before funds are considered "in your wallet".
+Every wallet requires a number of blockchain confirmation counts before funds are considered "in your wallet".
 The number varies per wallet; there is no standard.

 Blockchain validators (miners) can sometimes take a while to verify transactions.
-For example, on the BTC blockchain, there have been times where validators have taken upwards of 60 minutes to validate and provide enough confirmations for funds to appear in a user's wallet.
+For example, on the BTC blockchain, there have been times where validators have taken upwards of 90 minutes to validate and provide enough confirmations for funds to appear in a user's wallet.
 We have also seen times of over 2 hours on the BCH blockchain.
 This is not the fault of THORChain.

-If you've verified using a blockchain explorer that funds have arrived at your address, but your wallet still isn't seeing them, contact the support team associated with your wallet.
+If you've verified using a blockchain explorer that funds have arrived at your address, but your wallet still isn't seeing them, contact the support team associated with your wallet (ex.
+Trust Wallet, Ledger, Metamask, etc.).